EasyCorp/EasyAdminBundle/doc/security.rst

-The above configuration will make EasyAdmin to only generate the routes ``admin_guest_blog_post_*`` and ``admin_guest_blog_category_*``, skipping all the other routes that would hae allowed to access the other controllers.
+The above configuration will make EasyAdmin to only generate the routes ``admin_guest_blog_post_*`` and ``admin_guest_blog_category_*``, skipping all the other routes that would have allowed to access the other controllers.

 .. _security-menu: